xavleg/BigBlackJacks/README.md

 # BigBlackJacks
- BlackJack Press 'h' to hit and 's' to hold
+ BlackJack Press 'h' to hit and 's' to stand